 - CT Scans: The amount of radiation the body is exposed to in a CT scan and X-rays is significant.
 While the prescription of a CT scan has always been conservative, the damage it does to the heart cannot be ignored.

 - Seafood: Although rich in essential fatty acids and proteins, seafood is also a known cause of mercury poisoning due to the heavy metal deposits found in them.
 High levels of mercury in the blood cause higher blood pressure and arrhythmia.

 Opting for smaller fish that have lower levels of mercury is always a wiser option.

 - Nicotine: The sheer number of harmful substances that are mixed to make a cigarette should be enough to motivate you to ditch them altogether.
 Heavy smoking observed during the season of rains causes a lot of damage to the lining of the arteries increasing the risk of cardiovascular diseases.

 - Trans fats: These fats are known to increase bad cholesterol (LDL) levels and reduce good cholesterol levels i.e. HDL.
 These directly contribute to cardiovascular risk.

 - Processed foods: Processed foods are usually high in fats or salt, if not both.
 Excess fat and sodium intake causes obesity, high blood pressure and contribute to developing cardiovascular ailments.

-- Alcohol: Although moderate consumption of alcohol is known to improve circulation, it becomes a problem when starts binge drinking.
-Alcoholism is a known risk factor for liver diseases, peptic ulcers, arrhythmia, and cardiomyopathy.
+- Alcohol: Although moderate consumption of alcohol is known to improve circulation, it becomes a problem when one starts binge drinking.
+Alcoholism is a known risk factor for liver diseases, peptic ulcers, arrhythmia and cardiomyopathy.

 - Chlorine: We all feel that chlorine in swimming pools help make it safer for us.
-However, it gets absorbed into the skin almost immediately and causes heart disease in the long run.
+However, it gets absorbed into the skin almost immediately and causes heart diseases in the long run.